 - Practice that is underpinned and supported by robust classroom-based research.

 CLPE was founded in 1972 as The Centre for Language in Primary Education and became an independent charity in 2002, changing its name to The Centre for Literacy in Primary Education.
 During its lifetime CLPE has built a national and international reputation for its work in the fields of language, literacy and assessment.
-The charity was the 2019 winner of the Eleanor Farjeon Award, Southwark Charity of the Year in 2020, 5 star winner of the Teach Primary Award for School Membership, named as the London Book Fair Charity of the Year for 2022 and twice nominated for the Astrid Lindgren Memorial Award from 2021-2024.
+The charity was the 2019 winner of the Eleanor Farjeon Award, Southwark Charity of the Year in 2020, 5 star winner of the Teach Primary Award for School Membership, named as the London Book Fair Charity of the Year for 2022 and have been nominated four times for the Astrid Lindgren Memorial Award from 2021-2024.
 In 2022, CLPE won the Teach Primary Award in Best CPD for our Power of Pictures Training Programme and Resources in addition CLPE's Phonics training and resources were been shortlisted for a Teach Early Years Award in the CPD category.

 In 2019, our Research and Development Director, Farrah Serroukh was awarded the Brenda Eastwood Award in recognition of her pioneering work on ethnic representation in children’s literature and also received the prestigious NATE Diversity and Inclusion Award in 2021.
 In 2022 our Learning and Programme Director, Charlotte Hacking was awarded the Anna Craft Creativities in Education Prize by BERA.

 View our video Celebrating 50 Years of CLPE below.